War of the Quadruple Alliance: North America

 The French captured the Spanish settlement of Pensacola in Florida in May 1719, pre-empting a Spanish attack on South Carolina.
-While Spanish forces retook the town in August 1719, it fell to the French again towards the end of the year, who destroyed the town before withdrawing.
+Spanish forces retook the town in August 1719, but it fell to the French again towards the end of the year, who destroyed the town before withdrawing.

+By 1719, Spanish presence through New Spain had extended up into Los Adaes, near the French installation at Natchitoches.
+A French attack on Los Adaes found only two Spanish present at the site.
+Meanwhile, a hundred French troops had been dispatched from Mobile to attack Spanish Texas.
+All Spanish missions north of San Antonio were evacuated and abandoned.

 In February 1720, a 1,200 strong Spanish force set out from Cuba to take the British settlement of Nassau in the Bahamas.
 After taking a large amount of plunder they were eventually driven off by the local militia.

 Peace

 Displeased with his kingdom's military performance, Philip dismissed Alberoni in December 1719, and made peace with the allies with the Treaty of The Hague on 17 February 1720.

 In the treaty, Philip was forced to relinquish all territory captured in the war.
-However, his third surviving son's right to the Duchy of Parma and Piacenza after the death of Elisabeth's childless uncle, Antonio Farnese, was recognised.
+However, Charles III's (his third surviving son) right to the Duchy of Parma and Piacenza after the death of Elisabeth's childless uncle, Antonio Farnese, was recognised.

 France returned Pensacola and the remaining conquests in the north of Spain in exchange for commercial benefits.
-The terms of the treaty included that Victor Amadeus was forced to exchange Sicily for that of the less important Kingdom of Sardinia.
+The terms of the treaty included that Victor Amadeus II was forced to exchange Sicily for that of the less important Kingdom of Sardinia.